Other Achievements: Highlights

 How do the methods used to estimate overdiagnosis affect the results?

 Frequencies of overdiagnosis of breast and prostate cancers, cancers that would not have presented in the absence of screening, have been estimated in numerous studies.
 This study explores study features and methods that influence published estimates.
 It finds that (1) the definition of the overdiagnosis, (2) the measurement of overdiagnosis, (3) the study design and context, and (4) the estimation approach are the most influential features.
 The study summarizes known issues with “excess-incidence” and “lead-time” approaches for estimating overdiagnosis, and it concludes with a suggested list of questions that readers of overdiagnosis studies should evaluate to better understand the likely validity of reported estimates (Etzioni et al., 2013).
 A separate study presented a targeted commentary on the limitations of these two estimation approaches (Etzioni et al., 2015).
-A recent study developed a mathematical demonstration model to examine conditions in clinical trial and population studies under which different versions of the excess-incidence approach yields valid results (Gulati et al., American Journal of Epidemiology, in press).

 How does overdiagnosis depend on patient and tumor characteristics?